cboudereau/dotfiles/wsl2/docker/README.md

 nerdctl run --rm -it ubuntu bash
 ```

-:warning: Internet is not available from the container (TODO : analyse why ?)
+⚠ Internet is not available from the container (TODO : analyse why ?)

 ## benchmark